How Your Small Backyard Deck Could Feel This Peaceful

 Strategic Placement for Maximum Effect

-You don’t need to enclose your entire deck to achieve privacy.
+You don’t need to enclose your entire small backyard deck to achieve privacy.
 Strategic placement of privacy elements can be more effective and less confining.
+Identify the specific sight lines that need screening—usually from neighboring windows or decks—and address those rather than creating complete enclosure.

 Water Features for Ultimate Serenity

 Few elements create peace like the gentle sound of moving water.
-Even small backyard decks can accommodate water features that enhance the tranquil atmosphere.
+Even small backyard decks can accommodate water features that enhance the tranquil atmosphere without consuming excessive space or requiring complex installation.

 Small-Space Water Feature Options